Before you apply for a student visa

 To qualify for a student visa, you'll need:

-- to have been accepted into a course at an education institute approved by the Ministry of Education or the New Zealand Qualifications Authority (NZQA)
+- to be accepted for a course at an education institute approved by the Ministry of Education or the New Zealand Qualifications Authority (NZQA)

-- money for your tuition fees, or proof that they’ll be covered by a scholarship
+- money for your tuition fees or proof that you have a scholarship that pays your fees

-- proof you have enough money to live on while you’re in NZ
+- proof you have enough money to live on while you’re in NZ, and

-- a ticket out of NZ, or enough money to buy one.
+- a ticket out of NZ or evidence that you enough money to buy one.

 To support yourself while you study in NZ, you need to show you have one of the following:

-- NZD$1,250 for each month if your programme of study is less than 9 months
+- NZD$1250 for each month if your programme of study is less than 36 months

 - a scholarship, such as a New Zealand Aid Programme scholarship, or